well-typed/grapesy/dev/interop.md

 > The official interop tests fail when IPv6 is enabled on the host machine.
 For
 > convenience, there is a script in the `grapesy` repo at
 > [/dev/disable-ipv6.sh](/dev/disable-ipv6.sh) that can be used to disable IPv6
-> on Linux machines.
-If IPv6 is enabled, tests will fail with an error such as
+> on Linux machines (run with `sudo`).
+If IPv6 is enabled, tests will fail with
-> the one below (this error is in the test _infrastructure_, independent from
+> an error such as the one below (this error is in the test _infrastructure_,
-> the reference client or server):
+> independent from the reference client or server):

 ```
 Traceback (most recent call last):